top of page

 Examiners' reports on the most recent exams can be downloaded from the websites of all exam boards and can be a useful source of information.
 However, these are often long and complex documents which can be difficult to read through and understand.
 There are many YouTube channels which have videos explaining the main points which might be helpful but an alternative is to ensure that you read and understand the assessment objectives, look at model / sample answers and identify the strengths and weaknesses and look at past papers AND the relevant mark schemes.

-7) Use Past Papers from the Exam Board
+7) Use Past Papers

 Past papers and mark schemes can be downloaded from the website of your exam board and reading a few of these will help you to familiarise yourself with exam language, style of questions, marks and time available for each question and a range of extracts.